g3rv4/Refined/README.md

 ## Changelog

+### 2.2.6

+* Add the ability to hide All Unreads and All Threads from the sidebar

 ### 2.2.5

 * Broadcast message to thread: make it moar moar better! now it shows the broadcasted messages on refresh :)